nersent/qpace/examples/pine/README.md

 qpace login
 ```

-3. Create new QPC project
+3. Create a new QPC project

 ```bash
 cd /path/to/your/project